The Baseballs: Musical career

 In 2010 the band supported guitarist Jeff Beck on his "Emotion and Commotion" tour as his opening act.

 On 6 June 2011, the Baseballs released their second album titled Strings 'n' Stripes.
-It included new singles tracks such as Candy Shop, Hello and Paparazzi.
+It included new singles tracks such as "Candy Shop", "Hello" and "Paparazzi".

 On 1 August 2011, the Baseballs released together with General Mills – the producer of the ice cream Häagen-Dazs – within an advertising campaign with Cosma Shiva Hagen a free download of the song "Wha Wha" – which was written especially for the campaign.
 The track is freely available and can be downloaded from the German site of the brand Häagen-Dazs.

-On 25 May 2012, the Baseballs released their first live CD/DVD, "Strings 'n' Stripes Live".
+On 25 May 2012, The Baseballs released their first live CD/DVD, "Strings 'n' Stripes Live".

+On 17 July 2023, The Baseballs announced that Digger had left the band.